ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-05-28-the-right-e-learning-solutions-for-your-business-or-organization.md

 ### Challenges with E-learning solutions

 As with anything, E-learning also has some challenges.
-Although there aren’t many, here are some disadvantages to this type of learning:
+Although there aren't many, here are some disadvantages to this type of learning:

 - Students must be motivated, especially if the classes are self-paced.
-- E-learning can make students feel isolated, so it’s important to be self-confident and independent in order to be successful with this type of learning.
+- E-learning can make students feel isolated, so it's important to be self-confident and independent in order to be successful with this type of learning.
 - Slow Internet connections and older computers can cause unwanted issues.

 As for the owner of such a system, they might face the following challenges:

 - The need to deal with a high load, especially when the system has the potential to grow more popular.
-- It’s important to have simple usability issues.
+- It's important to have simple usability issues.
 - It can be an issue for small organizations because sometimes they might not have the right components in place, or resources, to have a successful system.
 - The technology involved can be difficult to manage for people not familiar with this type of platform.

-In today’s world, the E-learning market is highly competitive market.
-For this reason, it’s important to offer a product which will be extremely easy to navigate and easy to use.
+In today's world, the E-learning market is highly competitive market.
+For this reason, it's important to offer a product which will be extremely easy to navigate and easy to use.
 The challenges of E-learning are few and can be dealt with appropriately depending on the particular type of student and organization giving the training.
 It is also important to have a point person in place who can coordinate the new learning system throughout the business or organization.

 ### How can you achieve a top of the line E-learning system?

 No matter what you need an E-learning system for, whether for a college or university or organization, it has become a very important way in which we live.
 In a [recent report](https://www.docebo.com/landing/contactform/elearning-market-trends-and-forecast-2014-2016-docebo-report.pdf), trends show that the market of E-learning will continue to grow at a significantly fast rate over the next three years.

-With today’s variety of programming languages there is pretty much nothing that is impossible.
+With today's variety of programming languages there is pretty much nothing that is impossible.
 Based on our experience, we can say PHP turned out to be a great choice for building E-learning systems.
-For example, we’ve built a Chess School website, which you can see [HERE](http://www.issart.com/en/portfolio/details/id/122).
+For example, we've built a Chess School website, which you can see [HERE](http://www.issart.com/en/portfolio/details/id/122).
 The site shows a complex system intended to bring together chess coaches and interested students which were developed on PHP.

 PHP brings the following benefits to the world of [E-learning systems](http://www.efrontlearning.net/blog/2015/03/e-learning-software-made-with-passion-and-php.html):